The Deal (2008 film): Plot

-Struggling Hollywood film producer Charlie Berns is on the verge of suicide when his aspiring screenwriter nephew Lionel arrives from New Jersey with a script about 19th century British statesman Benjamin Disraeli.
-Charlie agrees to make the film, but only when he converts the literate PBS-style script (that he didn't read) into an action adventure Middle Eastern espionage film, Ben Disraeli: Freedom Fighter.
+Struggling Hollywood film producer Charlie Berns is actively trying to commit suicide when his aspiring screenwriter nephew Lionel arrives from New Jersey interrupts him.
+He gives him a script about 19th-century British statesman Benjamin Disraeli.

+After he sees an article about powerful action-star African American Bobby Mason, a recent convert to Judaism, is seeking a role, Charlie agrees to make the film.
+However, only after he converts the literate PBS-style script (that he did not read) into an action adventure Middle Eastern espionage film, Ben Disraeli: Freedom Fighter.